School-Year Tutoring Program: Learn how to learn in any settingClick here for the Spring 2021 flier with program options while schools are closed.

 First 15 minutes:

-Five to eight students come in, bringing their backpacks with all their school materials.
-They split up into age-appropriate groups, and each group holds a planning conference with an EDvisor.
+Students come in, bringing their backpacks with all their school materials.
+They split up into age-appropriate groups, and each group holds a planning conference with a tutor.
 During the planning conference, the students empty out their backpacks, file papers, flip through notebooks and review and record assignments in their school planners.
 They may go online and check grades or homework lists.
-Guided by their EDvisor, they fill out a plan for that day's Bridge class, discussing how to prioritize and estimate time needed for assigned work.
+Guided by their tutor, they prepare a plan for that day's Bridge class, discussing how to prioritize and estimate time needed for assigned work.
 They reflect on the past week and actions they took to move toward their planning, scholarship and leadership goals.

-Students and EDvisors rotate in four 25-minute blocks, alternating between direct instruction and guided independent work.
+Students and tutors rotate in three 30-minute blocks, alternating between direct instruction and guided independent work.
 We encourage students not to just use this as a "homework club" to "finish" work.
-It is most valuable if they can tackle easier homework on their own time, or as a warmup at Bridge, and focus their time on homework with which they need assistance, questions they have from school classes that week, and studying for better comprehension or to prepare for upcoming tests.
-The room is set up with many different table configurations, so students have options to sit alone or with a partner or group.
+It is most valuable if they can tackle easier homework on their own time, and focus their time on homework with which they need assistance, questions they have from school classes that week, and studying for better comprehension or to prepare for upcoming tests.
 Computers with Internet access and printing are available at this time.

 Last 5-10 minutes: